Let’s talk cassette decks! No, I don’t have any to SELL you. Let’s just ruminate on what was once a fabulous hobby- making cassettes.

 space out of the sound if you worked with this tape or that.
 As I mentioned, CRO2 tape was a step up and worth the cost.

-I had great success with the Win Labs Strain Gauge cart running its phono pre right into the input of any tape deck.
+I had great success with the Win Labs Strain Gauge cart running its phono pre out right into the input of any tape deck.
 You saved some electronics and the results were more transparent.

 Some guys went nuts with trying to bias their decks.
 You could make an argument for that but the problem was, no two tapes were the same and alignment was a crap shoot.